GandorphiCinzento/Cinzento/README.md

 # Cinzento
-Cinzento is a out of the box xamarin framework for developers to provide fast, precise, innovative and fun solutions.
+Cinzento is a out of the box xamarin framework for developers to provide fast, precise, innovative, and fun solutions.

 ## Goals
  - [ ] Buttons: